WukLab/Hotpot/README.md

 2. One of the machines (served as central dispatcher) has installed InfiniBand OFED user-level library.
 The rest of the machines serve as Hotpot nodes and need to install hotpot-kernel (see below).

 ### S1: Compile Central Dispatcher (CD)
-Hotpot's CD source code is located in `hotpot/server/`.
+Hotpot's CD source code is located in `hotpot/server/`, which runs on user space.
 Assume this server has installed all IB user libraries, you can go to this directory and simply do `make`.
-After that, you will have a `mgmt_server`, which is our CD server.
+After that, you will have a `hotpot-server`, which is our CD server.
 Before jumping to S4, get the IP address of CD server, which will be used by all other hotpot nodes.

 ### S2: Install and boot Hotpot kernel on Hotpot nodes
 1. First, compile the `hotpot-kernel` using `hotpot-kernel` directory.
 Compile the kernel with your machine's old config: